UniPR-3D: Towards Universal Visual Place Recognition with Visual Geometry Grounded Transformer: Abstract

 \section{Abstract}

 Visual Place Recognition (VPR) has been traditionally formulated as a single-image retrieval task.
 Using multiple views offers clear advantages, yet this setting remains relatively underexplored and existing methods often struggle to generalize across diverse environments.
-In this work we introduce UniPR-3D, the first VPR architecture that effectively integrates information from multiple views.
-UniPR-3D builds on a VGGT backbone capable of encoding multi-view 3D representations, which we adapt by designing feature aggregators and fine-tune for the place recognition task.
-To construct our descriptor, we jointly leverage the 3D tokens and intermediate 2D tokens produced by VGGT.
-Based on their distinct characteristics, we design dedicated aggregation modules for 2D and 3D features, allowing our descriptor to capture fine-grained texture cues while also reasoning across viewpoints.
+In this work, we introduce UniPR-3D, the first VPR architecture that effectively integrates geometry-aware information from multiple views.
+UniPR-3D builds on a VGGT backbone capable of encoding multi-view 3D representations, which we adapt by designing feature aggregators and fine-tuning them for the place recognition task.
+To construct our descriptor, we jointly leverage VGGT's 3D tokens, but also intermediate 2D ones.
+Based on their distinct characteristics, we design dedicated aggregation modules for 2D and 3D features, allowing our descriptor to capture fine-grained texture patterns while also reasoning across viewpoints.
 To further enhance generalization, we incorporate both single- and multi-frame aggregation schemes, along with a variable-length sequence retrieval strategy.
 Our experiments show that UniPR-3D sets a new state of the art, outperforming both single- and multi-view baselines and highlighting the effectiveness of geometry-grounded tokens for VPR.
-Our code and models will be made publicly available on Github \href{https://github.com/dtc111111/UniPR-3D}{https://github.com/dtc111111/UniPR-3D}.
+Our code and models will be made publicly available on Github.
+We will release the code and datasets publicly on \href{https://github.com/dtc111111/UniPR-3D}{https://github.com/dtc111111/UniPR-3D}.